eclipse-platform/.github/CONTRIBUTING.md

 If your GitHub account was registered with a different address, you can [add your Eclipse email address to the account](https://github.com/settings/emails) instead.

-Also add your GitHub account name to your [Eclipse account](https://accounts.eclipse.org/) under social media links section to enable automated management of access rights for Eclipse project members.
+Also add your GitHub account name to your [Eclipse account](https://accounts.eclipse.org/) to enable automated management of access rights for Eclipse project members.
+You can do this by logging into your Eclipse account, choosing ["Edit Profile"](https://accounts.eclipse.org/user/edit) and add your GitHub account name in the social media links section.

-If you are a committer in any of the Eclipse projects, you should receive a email containing an invite to join that project's GitHub organisation within 2 hours.
+If you are a committer in any of the Eclipse projects, you should receive an email containing an invite to join that project's GitHub organisation within 2 hours.
 You should accept the invite to maintain committer status in the GitHub organisation.

 It is also recommended to [add SSH public keys to your GitHub account](https://github.com/settings/keys).